redox-os/rfcs/text/0000-mem-fdtbl.md

 control lists.
 Otherwise, such checks would need to enter kernel mode, which would be slower.

-Allowing user access can either be done directly to the pages, or alternatively, by using two contiguous pages per capability frame, one readable by userspace and one by the kernel.
-In that case, userspace-readable addresses can be unique identifiers rather than the same physical addresses to the file descriptions, in situations where physical memory should not be revealed to userspace.
-However, for use cases like CRIU, a possibly implementation might use restartable sequences during the short critical sections when the capability physical pointers need to be read, which would be interrupted if the physical memory is swapped.
+For use cases like CRIU, a possible implementation might use restartable sequences during the short critical sections when the capability physical pointers need to be read, which would be interrupted if e.g. the physical memory is swapped.
+In that sense, those physical addresses are the same type of volatile state as e.g. the CPU ID currently running a thread, or the x86 TSC.
+The kernel can thus still disable userspace access to those pages, in this case even at page table granularity, the same way the `rdpid` value can be zeroed, or x86's CR4.TSD can be set.

 Cyclic references will need to be avoided, since there exist file descriptors representing address spaces, which will themselves may contain file